-- Choose Smart Devices that support wired ethernet connections (like Sonos speakers), and use a shielded ethernet cable to connect them to the internet, not WiFi.
+- Choose Smart Devices that support wired ethernet connections & disabling of RF antennas like Sonos speakers (older generation only), and use a shielded ethernet cable to connect them to the internet, not WiFi.

 - Place any wireless devices (like your WiFi router) that emit high levels of EMF in locations further from where you and your family spend time.
 Alternatively, invest in a more intelligent, lower EMF router like the JRS Eco and consider using timers or switches (affiliate link) to turn devices like traditional WiFi routers & smart speakers off at night, or whenever they’re not in use.